My love affair with spoken word

 I am grateful that I enrolled in that one literature class seven years ago.
 I am grateful for the friends I found along the way as I embraced the spoken word, and I am even grateful for the friends I lost somewhere on that road.
 May we all find the voices that guide us through the tough times – whether they come from a stage flooded with light and framed by curtains, or from deep within ourselves.

-Learn more about Ampalaya Monologues on Facebook, Twitter, Instagram, YouTube, and their website, and if you haven’t been to one of their shows, grab your nearest and dearest and go see them when they come to your city.
+Learn more about Ampalaya Monologues on Facebook, Twitter, Instagram, and YouTube, and if you haven’t been to one of their shows, grab your nearest and dearest and go see them when they come to your city.